How to Read Text From Image in Blazor

 HTML

-Remove the links to Counter and FetchData, as we don't need them.
+Remove the links to Counter and FetchData, as they are not needed.

 Everything is now completed and ready to use.
 Press F5 to run the application.